emretorer/DSA210-project/README.md

 # AirPods Volume Analysis Across Applications

 ## Project Proposal
 I am a student from Sabancı University, Emre Törehan Törer, and this is my DSA210 term project.
-This project aims to analyze and correlate AirPods volume levels across different applications.
+This project aims to analyze and correlate earphones,headphones volume levels across different applications.
 The primary hypothesis being tested is whether the volume of AirPods changes when switching between applications.

 ## Hypotheses
 Two hypotheses will be tested: